aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/index.rst

 Introduction
 ============

-If you have already collected your own dataset, the following section describes \
+If you have already collected your dataset, the following section describes \
 how you can prepare your dataset, connect it to the training pipeline and use \
 it for training a model.